Monitor OpenShift performance metrics

 For more information about advanced features, please consult our guides.

 The Datadog cartridge lets you install the Datadog Agent on your gears and collect metrics from your apps.
 This cartridge supports both scalable and non-scalable apps.

 Get your Datadog API key here and define the

 rhc set-env DATADOG_API_KEY=your_api_key -a myapp

 sshto your gear to work with the Agent:

 ssh XXXXXXXXX@myapp.rhcloud.com.
 If you have trouble connecting to your gear, read this guide.
 You can use several commands to interact with the Agent:

 $OPENSHIFT_DATADOG_DIR/bin/control start|stop|restart|status|info.
 Extra configuration files are located at

 At this point, the Agent should be running on the gear and appear on the Infrastructure Overview:

-If you’d like to get this visibility into your OpenShift environment, sign up for a 14 day free trial of Datadog, and then install the Datadog Agent on your OpenShift gears.
-The agent is completely open source, so you can read through every line of it, before installing it on your OpenShift gears or other servers.
+If you’d like to get more visibility into your OpenShift v2 environment, sign up for a 14-day free trial of Datadog, and then install the Datadog Agent on your OpenShift gears.
+The Agent is completely open source, so you can read through every line of it, before installing it on your OpenShift gears or other servers.